 Also known as ear surgery, otoplasty means literally from Greek, the reshaping of the ear.
 Typically a small incision is made behind the ear and control stitches recreate the Y-shaped part called the anti-helix and another set to de-project the ears so they are less visible from the front view.
-These control stitches are permanent and invisible.
+These control stitches will remain with you but are invisible.

 Otoplasty is individualized based on your or your child’s particular anatomy.
 Ears may range from prominent to “cupped” to partially or completely absent.
 Timing for ear surgery in children is typically around 6-10 years of age when they become teased or aware of the prominent ears.

 Ear correction surgery is performed as an outpatient procedure in the liv Plastic Surgery offices in Boca Raton, South Florida.
 Adults can have the procedure performed with local anesthesia while complete anesthesia is recommended for most children and teens.

 - No more teasing by other kids.

 Types of Otoplasty

 Described above, the ear is reshaped and their projection reduced with internal stitches.
 This is the most common procedure performed.

 Making a normal appearing ear after an injury or surgical removal of skin cancer is considered ear reconstruction.